jakebullet70/OctoTouchController/README.md

 See the [GitHub Wiki](https://github.com/jakebullet70/OctoTouchController/wiki) for some helpful hints.

 ### Help
 I usually hang out at the Octoprint discord server.
 An invite can be found here: [discord.octoprint.org](https://discord.octoprint.org).
 Quesion can also be posted here in GitHub.

 Written under occupation in Kherson Ukraine.
-Continued after liberation under shelling...
+Continued after liberation and under shelling...
+Slava Ukraini!
 Written in [B4X](https://www.b4x.com/)
 ![GitHub all releases](https://img.shields.io/github/downloads/jakebullet70/OctoTouchController/total)